OVRS History & Principles

 We Provide Personal Space and Choices

-All clients in our group homes and apartments have their own bedrooms because of our belief in the importance of privacy and personal space.
+All clients in our homes and apartments have their own bedrooms because of our belief in the importance of privacy and personal space.
 We also involve them in making important choices affecting their lives, including where to live, how to enjoy leisure time, with whom to associate, what to eat and how to dress.
 These are decisions and choices that society expects of any responsible person.
 In addition, learning to accept the consequences of those decisions is an important freedom and an expected part of personal growth.

 We’re Proud of Our History

 OVRS was founded in 1973 as a way to provide homes in the community for people with developmental disabilities.
 Before then, many lived in large institutions.
 We were originally called Opportunity Village and were located in a three-story building in Lebanon, Warren County.
-About 1980, we moved our clients to Hamilton County, where our housing model changed to one with group homes and apartments.
+About 1980, we moved our clients to Hamilton County, where our housing model changed to one with homes and apartments.
 Since then, we’ve expanded our housing locations and services.